sciZer0/newdiscoveries/c/README.md

 Truth is not what we should love a lot but what is in reality, what we can watch in reality.

-Whether you like it or not, but the New Law of Conservation of Energy -- which is a true Law of Conservation of Energy -- is following:
+Now, whether you like it or not, but the New Law of Conservation of Energy -- which is a true Law of Conservation of Energy -- is following:

 In some cases, Energy can neither be created nor destroyed — only converted from one form of Energy to another, but in some other cases, Energy can be destroyed or created for free.